curateteaching/digitalpedagogy/keywords/online.md

 REBECCA: Merge with paragraph 2.

-REBECCA: Mentions digital literacies—I’m expecting to see that picked up and substantiated with secondary literature below—I think it would be good to highlight, list, or point to some of those literacies here.
+REBECCA: This paragraph mentions digital literacies—I’m expecting to see that topic picked up and substantiated with secondary literature below—I think it would be good to highlight, list, or point to some of those literacies here.

 REBECCA: You list three categories that mirror aspects of the online learning experience—these also echo three of our other keywords.
 We can add those cross references later, but you should be aware of the overlap.
 Those keywords are:
 * author (forthcoming)
 * community: https://github.com/curateteaching/digitalpedagogy/blob/master/keywords/community.md